-When the JTAG/HOST pin is set HIGH, the host interface port (as described in GSPI Host Interface on page 60) will be configured for JTAG test operation.
+When the JTAG/HOST pin is set HIGH by the application layer, the host interface port (as described in GSPI Host Interface on page 59) will be configured for JTAG test operation.
 In this mode, pins 16, 17, 19, and 20 become TMS, TCK, TDO, and TDI respectively.
 In addition, the RESET pin will operate as the test reset pin, as well as resetting the internal registers.